 - ALWAYS use the radio edit.
-I’ve made notes if you should look for a specific version, but in general, radio edit ensure that you won’t encounter any random curses.
+I’ve made notes if you should look for a specific version.
+But in general, radio edits ensur that you won’t encounter any random curses.

-- Early decades are typically cleaner than later decades, so if you’re super anxious, I would stick to the 90’s rap songs for kids.
+- Early decades are typically cleaner than later decades.
+So, if you’re super anxious, I would stick to the 90’s genre.

-Hip Hop Songs for Kids – clean hip hop songs playlist
+Hip Hop Songs for Kids – clean rap songs playlist

 Below you’ll find over 25 clean hip hop songs for kids, varying from recent Drake hits to classic DJ Jazzy Jeff jams.
 Get ready to have a blast with your kids!